MobileFirst-Platform-Developer-Center/DevCenter/_posts/2016/2016-08-11-auto-scaling-service-with-mobile-foundation-tile-on-bluemix.md

 ---
-title: Auto-Scaling service with Mobile Foundation Tile on Bluemix
+title: Using the Auto-Scaling Service with the Mobile Foundation tile on Bluemix
 date: 2016-08-11
 tags:
 - MobileFirst_Foundation